Understand the Baby Activity Skill API

 - Timer directives

-- The timer directives allow a customer to time a session such as a feeding session.
+- The timer directives allow a customer to time a session such as a sleep session or a feeding session.
 Your skill does not have to support the timer directives.
 If you skill supports one timer directive, it must support all timer directives.

 - Query directives